ronalfy/reorder-posts/readme.txt

 2. Admin panel settings

 == Changelog ==

+= 2.4.1 =
+* Released 2019-02-16
+* Added query to reorder posts for an example
+* Option to turn off query output

 = 2.4.0 =
 * Released 2016-08-14
 * Major CSS overhaul inspired by the Nested Pages plugin